LucasHazardous/CvrdList/README.md

 After entering a deck you will be presented with two new options in the upper menu:

-- **Back** - returns to deck view
+- **Left arrow** - returns to deck view
-- **Clear acquired** - removes cards in the current deck annotated with green star
+- **Bin** - removes cards in the current deck annotated with non-default star color (changes on star press)

 To add cards to your deck press the **+** symbol to enter card adding menu, enter name of a card and press **Search**.
-Select cards that you want by clicking the star and making it turn green and then click **Confirm**.
-Empty element in the adding menu is there on purpose to act as a separator.
+Select cards that you want by clicking the star and making it change color and then click **Confirm**.
 If you continue to click the search button you will get different pages with other card versions.
 Press **Clear** to remove all search results.
-Double click a card (either in adding window or in the list to open card's Cardmarket page - allows for easy price evaluation).
+Double click a card (either in adding window or in the list to open card's [Cardmarket](https://www.cardmarket.com/en) page - allows for easy price evaluation).
+To exit adding menu (without adding cards) click away from the panel or press **Cancel**.